mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 In light of this analysis of tagless-final, I have some concrete recommendations for different situations:

 1. **Stay the Course**.
 If you're in a small, stable, high-skilled team that's already using and benefiting from tagless-final due to a working social contract, then _keep using tagless-final_.
 Long-time functional programmers may "forget" how to program procedurally and instinctively confine themselves to a functional subset of Scala, which makes enforcement of the contract easier.
-Consider abandoning tagless-final if the team starts scaling (or building a compiler plug-in to enforce that contract).
+Consider abandoning tagless-final (or building a compiler plug-in) if the team starts scaling.
 2. **Build a Library**.
 If you're building an open source library that doesn't take advantage of effect-specific features, then use an existing layer of indirection, such as Cats Effect.
 Or if you want to keep dependencies small, create a tiny layer of indirection for just the features you need.
-This layer won't help you reason or test code, but it will help you address the full functional Scala market, which will improve adoption of your library.
+This layer may not help you reason about or test code, but it will help you support the full functional Scala market, which will improve adoption of your library.
 3. **Ditch Tagless-Final**.
 In all other cases, I recommend picking a concrete effect type (ZIO, Cats IO, or Monix).
 If you decide to switch later, you'll pay a one-time cost for the (straightforward) refactor.
 Encourage coding to _interfaces_, not implementations.
 This social contract doesn't scale either, but at least many Java developers are already indoctrinated in the practice.
 This will give you testability, it can be done incrementally, and it can give you the same (discipline-powered) reasoning benefits as tagless-final, if employed to the same extent.
 4. **Minimize Effectful Code**.
-Consider minimizing code that models side-effects.
+Consider minimizing effectful code.
 Look for real abstractions in your domain, which are equipped with algebraic laws that help you reason generically about polymorphic code.
-Prefer declarative code instead of imperative code.
-Avoid monads whenver you can&mdash;they are the engine of imperative programming.
-Don't think your `State` monad code is any better than its `IO` equivalent (it's not).
+Prefer declarative code instead of imperative (monadic) code.
+Don't presume your `State` monad code is any better than its `IO` equivalent (it's not).
+Prefer data types whose operations have denotational semantics.

 # Summary

-Tagless-final has a winning sales pitch.
+Tagless-final has a brilliant sales pitch.
 It promises to future-proof our code to changes in concrete effect types.
 It promises us testability.
 It promises us the ability to reason about effects using parametric polymorphism.

-Unfortunately, the reality of tagless-final hasn't lived up to the pitch:
+Unfortunately, the reality of tagless-final doesn't live up to the hype:

  * Tagless-final does insulate us from an effect type, but that's a maintenance burden and deprives us of useful principled operations and type-safety.
  * Tagless-final doesn't provide us any testability, per se, and many common type classes prevent testability; it's only coding to an interface that provides us with testability, which can be done with or without tagless-final.
- * Tagless-final doesn't constrain effects, since Scala has no way to restrict side-effects; type signatures can tell us which side-effects are executed or modeled by a method.
+ * Tagless-final doesn't constrain effects, since Scala has no way to restrict side-effects; type signatures alone cannot tell us which side-effects are executed or modeled by a method.

-Beyond the failed promises of tagless-final, real world tagless-final is littered with _sync bloat_, which can't help us with unit testing or reasoning even if we are disciplined and diligent about enforcing a social contract that restricting side-effects.
+Beyond these drawbacks, real world tagless-final is littered with _sync bloat_, which can't help us with unit testing or reasoning even if we are disciplined and diligent about restricting side-effects.

-Worse still, since most tagless-final type classes have zero laws, we can't reason generically about code that uses them.
-True generic reasoning requires _abstractions_, defined by lawful sets of operations, and tagless-final doesn't give us abstractions, only collections of ad hoc operations with unspecified behavior.
+Further, since most tagless-final type classes are completely lawless, we can't reason generically about code that uses them.
+True generic reasoning requires _abstractions_, defined by lawful sets of operations, and tagless-final doesn't give us abstractions, only collections of ad hoc operations with unspecified semantics.

 Tagless-final, far from being a pancea to managing functional effects, imposes great pedagogical and institutional costs.
 Many claim the technique renders Scala code bases impenetrable and unmaintainable.
-While debatable, there is no question that the learning curve for tagless-final is steep, and the ergonomics of the technique are quite poor.
+While an exaggeration, there is no question that the learning curve for tagless-final is steep, and the ergonomics of the technique are poor.

 Ultimately, in my opinion, the benefits of tagless-final do not pay for the costs&mdash;at least not in most cases, and not with the current Scala compiler and tooling.

 Small, stable teams that are already using tagless-final with a working social contract should probably keep using tagless-final, at least if they have found the benefits to outweigh the costs (and some teams have).

-Developers of open source libraries can surely benefit from a layer of indirection around effect types, because even though indirection can't help with reasoning or testability, it can increase the addressable market share.
+Developers of open source libraries can surely benefit from a layer of indirection around effect types, because even though indirection may not help with reasoning or testability, it can increase addressable market share.

-Finally, other teams should probably ditch tagless-final, and instead embrace the age-old best practice of coding to an interface, not an implementation.
+Finally, other teams should probably avoid using tagless-final for managing effects, and embrace the age-old best practice of _coding to an interface_.
 While still just a social contract that relies on discipline, the practice is widely known, doesn't require any fancy training, and can be used with more ergonomic approaches to testability and reasoning, including traditional dependency injection, module-oriented programming, and the reader monad.